-FB 63 "TSEND" is an asynchronously functioning FB, which means that its processing extends over several FB calls.
+FB 63 "TSEND" is works asynchronously; in other words, its processing extends over several FB calls.
 To start sending data, call FB 63 with REQ = 1.

 The job status is indicated at the output parameters BUSY and STATUS.
-STATUS corresponds to the RET_VAL output parameter of asynchronously functioning SFCs (see also Meaning of the Parameters REQ, RET_VAL and BUSY with Asynchronous SFCs).
+STATUS corresponds to the RET_VAL output parameter of asynchronously functioning SFCs (see also Meaning of REQ, RET_VAL and BUSY with asynchronously operating SFCs).